-Events this Spring in Scotland
+Spring has Sprung in Scotland

-Then in May, another great local event takes place on Saturday 12th, namely the Glen Affric Duathlon.
-This run-bike-run event is a great warm up for those taking part in the Highland Cross this summer.
+And if this isn’t enough exercise, on the 2nd May another great local event takes place -the Glen Affric Duathlon.
+This run-bike-run event is a great warm-up for those taking part in the Highland Cross this summer.

-Spring Nature and Wildlife
+Spring and Wildlife

 Spring is a good time to spot the red squirrel in Scotland.
 There is a good population of these furry friends in the Inverness and Loch Ness area, which are best seen in the morning and afternoon.